 Soap mold plastic is thin.
 It is very similar in thickness and flexibility to a plastic take-out food container

 The simple ‘twist and push from the back’ didn’t budge the cured casting.

-With molds designed for resin casting, once you have a loose edge, you can usually pull up on the edge to lift the resin out of the mold.
-Doing that in this case completely destroyed the mold.
+With molds designed for resin, you can pull the mold away once you have a loose edge to lift the resin out of the mold.
+Unfortunately, doing that completely destroyed this mold.

 💡 Pro tip: You don’t have to throw projects like this in the trash.
 Here are nine things you can do with your resin mistakes.